 For employees of departments of the federal government, Crown corporations, and agencies of the federal government, workplace insurance is provided through the Government Employees Compensation Act (GECA).

-Before the WSIB can adjudicate a claim for an employee covered under GECA, Human Resources and Social Development Canada - Labour Program, must counter-sign the Form 7 to identify the claim as a federal accident report covered under GECA.
+Before the WSIB can adjudicate a claim for an employee covered under GECA, Employment and Social Development Canada must counter-sign the Form 7 to identify the claim as a federal accident report covered under GECA.

 While the WSIB does not exempt federal employers from their general reporting obligations, it does, because of the counter-signing requirement, exempt them from late reporting penalties.

 This policy applies to all decisions made pertaining to all accidents that occur on or after March 1, 2021.

 This document replaces 15-01-02 dated April 9, 2021.